Theudebert of Soissons

-Theudebert was the eldest son of King Chilperic I of Soissons, through his first wife Audovera.
+Theudebert was the eldest son of King Chilperic I of Soissons and Audovera.
 Theudebert was given command of Soissons in the early years of his father's reign.
-When his father precipitated a war with his brother Sigebert I of Austrasia, Sigebert marched on his capital and took the city, capturing and imprisoning Theudebert.
+When his father precipitated a war with his brother Sigebert I of Austrasia, Sigebert marched on Soissons, took the city, and captured and imprisoned Theudebert.
 He was out of prison a year later.
 On the death of King Charibert I of Paris in 567, Theudebert invaded Austrasia and razed many cities.
-In 575, Theudebert was killed in battle by Guntram Boso in the civil war between Chilperic, Sigbert, and Guntram, king of Burgundy.
+In 575, Theudebert was killed in battle when Sigebert conquered Paris.